starkandwayne-attic/cfcr-compiled-deployment/README.md

 bosh delete-deployment -d cfcr
 ```

-Next, tell your BOSH environment to clean up all orphaned disks/volumes, stemcells, etc.
+Next, tell your BOSH environment to clean up all orphaned disks/volumes so that you can stop paying AWS for them:

 ```plain
 bosh clean-up --all